arielchen07/City-Builder/README.md

  * Describe the key features in the application that the user can access.
  * Provide a breakdown or detail for each feature.
- * This section will be used to assess the value of the features built ​
+ * This section will be used to assess the value of the features built

+City building game (Web game):
+ * Add objects from inventory to selected location on the game map
+ * Delete selected object from the game map
+ * View friends' city design

+Spotstich Mobile App:
+ * Trade items in inventory with other users of the Spotstich Mobile App
+ * Scan objects using the AR camera API and store scanned object into the user's inventory ​
 ## Instructions
  * Clear instructions for how to use the application from the end-user's perspective